MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-parallel-job-in-pipeline.md

 ---
 title: How to use parallel jobs in pipelines
 titleSuffix: Azure Machine Learning
-description: Learn how to run parallel jobs in Azure Machine Learning pipelines by using the CLI v2 and Python SDK v2.
+description: Learn how to configure and run parallel jobs in Azure Machine Learning pipelines by using the CLI v2 and Python SDK v2.
 services: machine-learning
 ms.service: azure-machine-learning
 ms.subservice: mlops